-- Root bridge: it works like a tree root in the tree network.
+- ➤ Root bridge: it works like a tree root in the tree network.
 There is one and only one root bridge in the entire network.
 The root bridge changes with the network topology and is not fixed.
 Root bridge periodically sends out configuration BPDU, and other devices forward this configuration BPDU to guarantee the topology stability. - Root port: the optimum port for the data transmission from a non-root bridge to the root bridge, along with smallest path cost.
 It is responsible for the communication with the root bridge.
-There is only one root port on a non-root bridge and there is not root port on the root bridge. - Designated bridge: a device that is in charge of forwarding configuration BPDU to other devices/LANs - Designated port: a port on the designated bridge and it is responsible for forwarding configuration BPDU to other device or LAN.
-All ports in the root bridge are designated ports. - Alternate port: the backup port of the root port.
-When the root port breaks down, the alternate port will become the new root port - Backup port: the backup port of the designated port.
-When the designated port breaks down, the backup port will rapidly become the new designated port and forward data without delay.
+There is only one root port on a non-root bridge and there is not root port on the root bridge. - Designated port: a port on the designated bridge and it is responsible for forwarding configuration BPDU to other device or LAN.
+All ports in the root bridge are designated ports. - > Alternate port: the backup port of the root port.
+When the root port breaks down, the alternate port will become the new root port

+Backup port: the backup port of the designated port.
+When the designated port breaks down, the backup port will rapidly become the new designated port and forward data.